Central Queensland Hydrogen Project

 In September 2021, key project announcements included:

-• ARENA announced up to AUD$2.17 million in funding to Stanwell Corporation to complete a feasibility study (at a cost of over AUD$10 million) to investigate the technical and commercial viability of a proposed green hydrogen export project to be located at Gladstone, Queensland.
+• ARENA announced up to AUD$2.17 million in funding to Stanwell to complete a feasibility study (at a cost of over AUD$10 million) to investigate the technical and commercial viability of a proposed green hydrogen export project to be located at Gladstone, Queensland.
 Additional funding support for the feasibility study was also provided through the Japanese Ministry of Economy, Trade and Industry (METI).

-The feasibility study investigated the complete hydrogen supply chain, including electrolysis, storage, handling, liquefaction, transportation and shipping and was designed with the requirements of an investment decision to move to the front-end engineering and design (FEED) stage.
-The feasibility study was completed in June 2022, with bridging activities to be progressed ahead of FEED studies planned to commence in early 2023.
+The feasibility study investigated the complete hydrogen supply chain, including electrolysis, storage, handling, liquefaction, transportation, and shipping and was designed with the requirements of an investment decision to move to the front-end engineering and design (FEED) stage.

-The project Feasibility Study was publicly released in December 2022 and offers further details on the technical, commercial and strategic aspects of the development.
+The feasibility study was completed in June 2022, with bridging activities progressed ahead of FEED studies.
+The project Feasibility Study was publicly released in December 2022 and offers further details on the technical, commercial and strategic aspects of the development as envisaged at the time of completion of the feasibility study.

 In addition to the feasibility study, Stanwell also undertook studies into local workforce and manufacturing development.
 Work on these programs will continue throughout the bridging and FEED stages of the project.